 - To support the ongoing situation, other police services attended.

-- Yesterday morning, an officer with the Guelph Police Service also discharged his ARWEN at the man.
-The man went back inside his home.
+- This morning, an officer with the Guelph Police Service also discharged his ARWEN at the man.

 The SIU is an independent government agency that investigates the conduct of officials (police officers as well as special constables with the Niagara Parks Commission and peace officers with the Legislative Protective Service) that may have resulted in death, serious injury, sexual assault and/or the discharge of a firearm at a person.
 All investigations are conducted by SIU investigators who are civilians.
 Under the Special Investigations Unit Act, the Director of the SIU must

 - consider whether the official has committed a criminal offence in connection with the incident under investigation